zhangdichn/site/blog/2021-05-14-weekly-report.md

 - proposal: Integrate mediaapi with go-storage to allow store files on various storage service <https://github.com/matrix-org/dendrite/issues/1857>
 - Integrate with go-storage to allow using various storage service as storing location <https://github.com/filecoin-project/lotus/discussions/6218>
 - Working with dropbox to fix their SDK
-  - Working with dropbox to fix their SDK
   - issue: [Is there any plan to release a new version?](https://github.com/dropbox/dropbox-sdk-go-unofficial/issues/77)
   - Fixed, and [sdk v6.0.1](https://github.com/dropbox/dropbox-sdk-go-unofficial/releases/tag/v6.0.1) was released